LiteraturePro/Animegan_Paddle/README.md

 # Animegan_Paddle

-Docker version API for AnimeGANv2
+> Docker version API for AnimeGANv2!

+The webapp is deployed Divio-Online here - https://animegan-paddle.us.aldryn.io/

+The webapp is deployed Divio-Test - https://animegan-paddle-stage.us.aldryn.io/

+The webapp is deployed Aliyun Severless here -

+---

+## What is this?

 - Original address of the project[AnimeGANv2](https://github.com/TachibanaYoshino/AnimeGANv2)
 - The project used by this version[Animegan2-Pytorch](https://github.com/bryandlee/animegan2-pytorch)